rust-lang/nomicon/src/lifetimes.md

-# Example: references that outlive referents
+# Example: References that Outlive Referents

 Alright, let's look at some of those examples from before: